liyu-wang/Buildings/README.md

 then go to the app folder, run $ pod install

 After all the dependencies have been install, open the Buildings.xcworkspace and you are ready to go.

-3. assumptions and improvements
-- the demo use in memory mock db to store the fitler tag, would be even better to use mobile DB such as realm or corecore with the rx support.
-- pull down to refresh buildings is good for the user experience, due to the time constraint the demo app doesn't have it. but it is definitely worth doing it.